anzhelikasuchkova/surfs_up/README.md

 ### Objective:

 Write a report that helps prepare information about temperature trends before opening the surf shop in Oahu.
-Specifically, we wants temperature data for the months of June and December, in order to determine if the surf and ice cream shop business is sustainable year-round.
+Specifically, we want temperature data for the months of June and December, in order to determine if the surf and ice cream shop business is sustainable year-round.

 - Deliverable 1: Determine the Summary Statistics for June
 - Deliverable 2: Determine the Summary Statistics for December